Key Chronology 1842-1923

-1891: Jack Nevin, born as William John Nevin and known officially as Constable John Nevin, the younger brother of Thomas J. Nevin, dies suddenly from typhoid fever, while employed at the Hobart Gaol, aged 39 years old (1851 or 2-1891).
-His death certificate states he was the Gaol Messenger.
+1891: Jack Nevin, born as William John Nevin and known officially as Constable John Nevin, the younger brother of Thomas J. Nevin, dies suddenly from typhoid fever while employed at the Hobart Gaol, aged 39 years (1852-1891).
+His death and burial certificates state he was both wardsman and messenger.

 1905: Thomas Nevin lists his occupation as “labourer” on the Commonwealth Electoral Roll for the seat of Denison, Tasmania.
 He is believed to have taken to carpentry and furniture removals (with William Hanson, a witness at his wedding in 1871), as well as horse training.
 Six members of Thomas Nevin’s family are listed, and all are resident at 236 Elizabeth Street, Hobart:

 - Thomas Nevin senior (b.
 1842 – d.
 1923) – the word “senior” appears here to avoid confusion with his eldest son who bears the same name, Thomas James Nevin jnr.
 His occupation is listed as labourer.
 He is now 63 years old.